Diagnostics

 The P0451 code indicates a "range or performance" problem with the Fuel Tank Pressure (FTP) sensor.
 This sensor is part of the Evaporative Emission (EVAP) system and monitors the pressure inside the fuel tank to ensure there are no leaks.

-When the ECM (Engine Control Module) sees a signal from the FTP sensor that doesn't make sense—for example, if it shows a vacuum when the tank is open—it triggers the P0451 code.
+When the ECM (Engine Control Module) sees a signal from the FTP sensor that does not make sense — for example, if it shows a vacuum when the tank is open — it triggers the P0451 code.
+For full EVAP diagnostic flow, see our [EVAP leak diagnostic guide](/codes/evap-leak-guide/).

 Common Causes